 - The co-pilot was 28-year-old A.T.
 Ruby who had complained to his brother about being pressured to join the pilot’s union.

 - The flight attendant, or stewardess as they called in those days, was Alice Scribner, 26.
 At the time, stewardesses were required to be trained nurses and to be no taller than five feet, two inches and to weigh less than 123 pounds.
 Ms. Scribner had only recently joined the airline.

 - Passenger Frederick Schendorf, 28, was the manager of R. Cooper, Jr., Inc., Chicago, a company that made refrigerators.

 - H.R.
 (Warren) Burris was an employee of United and worked on radios.

 - Forty-four-year-old Emil Smith of Chicago was returning home after watching a couple of World Series baseball games in New York.

 - Finally, there was Dorothy M. Dwyer, 25, from Arlington, Massachusetts.
 She was flying to Reno, Nevada to marry her fiancé.
 She was booked on an earlier flight that she missed because of a flat tire on the way to the airport.

 The Investigation of Flight 23

-In 1933, there were no such aids as black boxes to help investigators determine the cause of a plane crash.
+In 1933, there were no such aids as black boxes (actually coloured orange) to help investigators determine the cause of a plane crash.
 In fact, there were no specialized aviation investigators so the job of finding out what happened fell to the FBI and Agent Melvin Purvis in particular.

 The early theories revolved around fuel from a ruptured line coming into contact with a hot exhaust.
 But, under the microscope, bits of wreckage showed they had been penetrated by small shards of metal.
 Only a high explosive was powerful enough to force pieces of metal through other pieces of metal.
 The source of the explosion was tracked down to the baggage compartment.